faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg5:11] • Is there any record that he had any of these books present when he translated the Book of Mormon?
 No.</span>

-Adam Clarke's [Commentary on the Bible](https://www.preteristarchive.com/Books/1810_clarke_commentary.html) was published originally in eight volumes between 1810 and 1826 and was "extensively circulated".
+Adam Clarke's [Commentary on the Bible](https://www.preteristarchive.com/Books/1810_clarke_commentary.html) was [published originally in eight volumes between 1810 and 1826](https://faenrandir.github.io/a_careful_examination/clarkes-commentary-published-between-1810-and-1826/) and had an "extensive circulation".
 BYU Scholars recently concluded that [Clarke's commentary was copied from in the creation of Joseph Smith's Inspired Translation](http://jur.byu.edu/?p=21296) (aka, the JST).
 Let's ask the above questions about Clarke's commentary, knowing that it was a source used in the production of the JST.

-> • Is there a single reference—just one—in Joseph’s journals or written correspondence suggesting he might have read or had conversations concerning Clarke's Commentary before working on the JST? **[No](http://www.josephsmithpapers.org/search?query=Clarke&sort=relevance&page=1&perpage=50&startdate=&enddate=&transcripts=false&issuggestion=false&types=documents-papers%7Cdocuments-papers-documents%7Cdocuments-papers-administrative%7Cdocuments-papers-legal%7Cdocuments-papers-histories%7Cdocuments-papers-journals%7Crelated-materials%7Cbiographical-directory%7Cgeographical-directory%7Cglossary%7Cevent)**.
+> • Is there a single reference—just one—in Joseph’s journals or written correspondence suggesting he might have read or had conversations concerning Clarke's Commentary before working on the JST? **[No](http://www.josephsmithpapers.org/search?query=Clarke&sort=relevance&page=1&perpage=50&startdate=&enddate=&transcripts=false&issuggestion=false&types=documents-papers%7Cdocuments-papers-documents%7Cdocuments-papers-administrative%7Cdocuments-papers-legal%7Cdocuments-papers-histories%7Cdocuments-papers-journals%7Crelated-materials%7Cbiographical-directory%7Cgeographical-directory%7Cglossary%7Cevent)**.[^oblique_reference_to_jst]

 > • Is there any evidence he visited the libraries where Clarke's commentary was supposedly located? **No**.